-The Fire Board District's budget, as originally adopted, projected no change in fund balance.
-During the year, the Fire Board District made budget amendments, which changed the projection to a decrease in fund balance of \$5,432.
-The actual results for the fiscal year yielded an increase in fund balance of \$84,328.
-Each year, the Fire Board budgets an amount to be set aside for future equipment replacement when calculating the member contributions.
+The Fire Board District's budget, as originally adopted, projected a decrease in fund balance of \$145,000.
+During the year, the Fire Board District made budget amendments, which changed the projection to a decrease in fund balance of \$25,116.
+The actual results for the fiscal year yielded an increase in fund balance of \$19,058.
+The Fire Board policy is to, each year, budget an amount to be set aside for future equipment replacement when calculating the member contributions.
 Additionally, any net fund balance in excess of the established minimum unassigned fund balance is set aside for equipment replacement.
-For the current year, \$30,000 was set aside in the budget and \$54,100 was added from net proceeds for the year.
+In accordance with this policy, \$30,000 of the budgeted revenues plus \$30,700 was set aside as fund balance committed for equipment replacement for the year.